-Top Schools for Special Education Teaching
+Top Special Education Schools

 Those interested in teaching may wish to consider the field of special education.
 Special education teachers work with and instruct children suffering from behavioral disorders or mental, emotional or learning disabilities.
 These professionals adapt curricula to meet the special needs of these students.

 Peabody students can choose from special education degree programs at the bachelor's, master's and Ph.D. levels, as well as find an Applied Behavior Analysis (ABA) training program and an endorsement program in gifted education.
 Students can also participate in the Student Council for Exceptional Children or Vanderbilt Association for Behavior Analysis.

-University of Kansas in Lawrence, KS
+University of Kansas

-This school offers five master's degree programs in special education, as well as a bachelor's and a Ph.D. program.
-The master's degree programs are available in autism spectrum disorders, early childhood unified, high-incidence disabilities, low-incidence disabilities and secondary special education transition.
+This school offers five master's degree programs in special education as well as a bachelor's and a Ph.D. program.
+The master's degree programs are available in autism spectrum disorders, early childhood unified, high-incidence disabilities, low-incidence disabilities, and secondary special education transition.

-University of Florida in Gainesville, FL
+University of Florida

-The school offers bachelor's, master's, specialist and doctoral degree programs in special education, including a unique Unified Elementary Proteach dual-certification program.
-At the end of this 5-year program, students receive a bachelor's degree, certification in special education (ESE K-12), certification in teaching elementary education (K-6) and an English for Speakers of Other Languages (ESOL) endorsement.
+The school offers bachelor's, master's, specialist, and doctoral degree programs in special education, including a unique Unified Elementary Proteach dual-certification program.
+At the end of this 5-year program, students receive a bachelor's degree, certification in special education (ESE K-12), a certification in teaching elementary education (K-6), and an English for Speakers of Other Languages (ESOL) endorsement.

 Top Special Education Teaching Programs

-|University of Illinois at Urbana - Champaign||Offers seven different funding opportunities across all levels of studies||Champaign, IL|
+|University of Illinois at Urbana - Champaign||Champaign, IL||Offers seven different funding opportunities across all levels of studies|

-|University of Maryland - College Park||College of Education has a 4.2:1 ratio of doctoral students to full-time faculty||College Park, MD|
+|University of Maryland - College Park||College Park, MD||College of Education has a 4.2:1 ratio of doctoral students to full-time faculty|

-|University of Minnesota||Special education degrees are available with several specialization options||Minneapolis, MN|
+|University of Minnesota||Minneapolis, MN||Special education degrees are available with several specialization options|

-|University of Oregon||Students in special education program can complete hands-on learning experiences in public schools, clinics or one of 17 research and outreach units||Eugene, OR|
+|University of Oregon||Eugene, OR||Students in special education programs can complete hands-on learning experiences in public schools, clinics, or one of 17 research and outreach units|

-|University of Texas||Students can participate in research projects through 10 campus centers, including the Meadows Center for Preventing Educational Risk and Texas Center for Disabilities Studies||Austin, TX|
+|University of Texas||Austin, TX||Students can participate in research projects through 10 campus centers, including the Meadows Center for Preventing Educational Risk and Texas Center for Disabilities Studies|

-|University of Wisconsin||Offers cross-categorical certification programs that encompass intellectual and developmental disabilities, emotional/behavioral disabilities and learning disabilities|
+|University of Wisconsin||Madison, WI||Offers cross-categorical certification programs that encompass intellectual and developmental disabilities, emotional/behavioral disabilities, and learning disabilities|